 Research students, particularly those in receipt of a John and Pat Hume Scholarships, funding from the IRC, the NUI, or other academic bodies, should apply to An Foras Feasa (www.forasfeasa.ie) for work space in the Iontas Building (foras.reasa@mu.ie).
 SMLLC will attempt to provide shared office facilities and access to computers to all research postgraduate students who also have teaching duties in any of SMLLC's language units.
-Shared office facilities will be located in the School Ph.D Hub.
+Shared office facilities is the School PhD Hub, Rye Building, Block D, Maynooth University.